Drug information provided by: Merative, Micromedex®

 Receiving this medicine while you are pregnant can harm your unborn baby.
+If you are a woman who can get pregnant, your doctor may do tests to make sure you are not pregnant before starting treatment with this medicine.
 Female patients should use an effective form of birth control during treatment and for at least 9 months after the last dose.
 Male patients who have female partners should use effective birth control during treatment and for at least 6 months after the last dose.
 If you think a pregnancy has occurred while receiving this medicine, tell your doctor right away.

 Oxaliplatin can temporarily lower the number of white blood cells in your blood, increasing the chance of getting an infection.
 It can also lower the number of platelets, which are necessary for proper blood clotting.
 If this occurs, there are certain precautions you can take, especially when your blood count is low, to reduce the risk of infection or bleeding:

 If you can, avoid people with infections.
 Check with your doctor immediately if you think you are getting an infection or if you get a fever or chills, cough or hoarseness, lower back or side pain, or painful or difficult urination.

 Check with your doctor right away if you start to cough up blood or if you notice any unusual bleeding or bruising, black, tarry stools, blood in the urine or stools, or pinpoint red spots on your skin.

 Be careful when using a regular toothbrush, dental floss, or toothpick.
 Your medical doctor, dentist, or nurse may recommend other ways to clean your teeth and gums.
 Check with your medical doctor before having any dental work done.